mixpanel/docs/docs/Admin/Pricing-Plans.md

 ## What if I go over my plan allowance?

+If you send more data than your paid monthly or annual plan allows, additional data charges will be charged at the beginning of the following month.
+So, if you go over your data cap one month, you will be charged your base price at the beginning of the next month plus additional data rate charges from the previous month's excess.

 ### Event Plans

 Once you’ve finished using your prepaid amount of events, you’ll be charged our regular monthly rate for each additional event tracked that month.
 Alerts are in place to notify Organization Owners and Billing Admins of potential additional data charges.